DenWav/EctoTokens/create_window.md

     @Override
     public String getTitle() {
-        return title;
+        return windowTitle;
     }

     @Override
     public Window getWindow(int height, Window parent, Player player, EctoToken plugin) {
         SomePlugin somePlugin = (SomePlugin) Bukkit.getPluginManager().getPlugin("SomePlugin");
-        return new SomeWindow(height, parent, player, plugin, title, somePlugin);
+        return new SomeWindow(height, parent, player, plugin, windowTitle, somePlugin);
     }
 }
 ```

-`getTitle()` and `getWindow()` are methods defined in the `WindowConfig` interface. this is how EctoTokens transforms
+`getTitle()` and `getWindow()` are methods defined in the `WindowConfig` interface.
+This is how EctoTokens transforms
 this configuration setup to some Window to open.
 You can use whatever logic you like to define you Window implementation,
 but here we just pass along the provided values and throw in our plugin too.
 Here's a rundown of the arguments:

-* height: global height setting defined in EctoTokens' `config.yml`
+* height: Global height setting defined in EctoTokens' `config.yml`.
-* parent: if an Action opened this Window then this has a parent Window that it will need to reopen if it needs to go "back"
+* parent: If an Action opened this Window then this has a parent Window that it will need to reopen if it needs to go "back".
+This may be null.
-* player: the player this Window is for
+* player: The player this Window is for.
-* plugin: the instance of the EctoTokens plugin
+* plugin: The instance of the EctoTokens plugin.

 We have created an implementation of `Window`, but we need a `Window` if we want the window to actually open: